 If you're looking for reasons as to why choose DigiCert the answer is clear.

 SSL is more than just a padlock, it's life secured.
 Going through the validation process at DigiCert is part of preparing for the three basic security services all administrators should ensure:

 Today's most commonly used networking protocols are older than the SSL protocol.
 That means in the absence of installing an SSL Certificate, these protocols will still operate insecurely.
 Today's high security requirements mean that ensuring that proper monitoring is taking place and that these devices are indeed secure can take a significant effort in an enterprise.

 HTTP for websites, SMTP, POP, IMAP for email, and FTP for file transfers were all designed to allow information to be sent and received without any data encryption security.
 Clear text that is sent across public networks exposes sensitive information to the world.

-With DigiCert Managed PKI, administrators can take advantage of powerful certificate management tools.
+With DigiCert Trust Lifecycle Manager, administrators can take advantage of powerful certificate management tools.
 And, with Certificate Inspector, you can quickly scans networks and identify and insecure systems, categorize the security in place, and even get grades on your security configuration with a list of remediation actions.